 “A nation’s culture resides in the hearts and in the soul of its people.” – Ghandi

 - Familiarize yourself with your embassy location.
-For US citizens, you can look it up here

 - Confirm your international phone number and provide it to your Location Coordinator, friends, roommates, family back home, etc. Save all important and emergency contact numbers into your phone, and keep it charged!
 Keep a paper copy of emergency contacts in your wallet.